-- 1. Inclusion of stray series resistance within each parallel leg of the LC filter network.
+- Inclusion of stray series resistance within each parallel leg of the LC filter network.
 This effect is the most prominent source of differences between the two models for the SPT-3G design. - 2.
 Preservation of phase information.
 The D12 model approximates total crosstalk fraction using the magnitudes of each of the crosstalk and primary signals.
 However, these signals can be out-of-phase with one another, leading to cancellation and suppression.
-This effect is relatively small for an SPT-3G-like design, but can be significant for systems with large series impedance with the cryogenic filters. - Bias frequency flexibility.
+This effect is relatively small for an SPT-3G-like design but can be significant for systems with large series impedance with the cryogenic filters. - 3.
+Bias frequency flexibility.
 The D12 model assumes bias frequencies are exactly at the filter resonance.
 In higher-bandwidth systems, it is common for bias frequencies to be offset from the true resonant frequency by up to a few hundred hertz, inducing extra complex impedance.
-These offsets are due to fluctuations in resonant frequencies as a function of TES resistance, and how bias frequencies are chosen to mitigate inter-modulation distortion products [6].
+These offsets are due to fluctuations in resonant frequencies as a function of TES resistance, and how bias frequencies are chosen to mitigate intermodulation distortion products.
+This model decouples the chosen bias frequency from the associated resonance frequency.

-3.1 Crosstalk model derivation
+4.1 Crosstalk Model Derivation

-The simplified circuit model shown in Figure 4 captures the relevant electrical elements for calculating crosstalk:
+The simplified circuit model shown in Fig. 4 captures the relevant electrical elements for calculating crosstalk:

-- 1. A voltage source producing carrier sinusoids at frequencies ω_i . - 2.
-The filtering network, formed by a parallel bank of series LCR filters.
+- 1. A voltage source producing carrier sinusoids at frequencies $\omega_i$ . - 2.
+The filtering network formed by a parallel bank of series LCR filters.
 Each leg of the filter includes both a TES and a stray series resistance. - 3.
-A common impedance in series with the filtering network (Z{com}).
-In the SPT-3G system this is dominated by the inductive reactance of the SQUID input coil (which is suppressed when DAN is active), and of the cryogenic striplines between 4K and sub-Kelvin stages (which remains, even when DAN is active).
+A common impedance in series with the filtering network ( $Z{com}$ ).
+In the SPT-3G system, this is dominated by the inductive reactance of the SQUID input coil (which is suppressed when DAN is active) and of the cryogenic striplines between 4K and sub-Kelvin stages (which remains, even when DAN is active).

 This circuit model omits the nulling path and the parasitic capacitances.
-The nulling path modifies $Z{\rm com}$ to remove the SQUID input impedance in series with the cryogenic filter, which is equivalent to a different choice of $Z{\rm com}$, in our case corresponding to the stripline reactance.
-Differences in parasitic capacitance within each leg can modify the relative impedance of the parallel legs, but not enough to meaningfully change crosstalk dynamics.
+The nulling path modifies $Z{com}$ to remove the SQUID input impedance in series with the cryogenic filter, which is equivalent to a different choice of $Z{com}$ , in our case corresponding to the stripline reactance.
+Differences in parasitic capacitance within each leg can modify the relative impedance of the parallel legs but not enough to meaningfully change crosstalk dynamics.
 Typical SPT-3G parameters for the elements in this circuit model are summarized in Table 1.